Finding better ways to provide the materials the world needs

 GPS is operated by NRG Gladstone Operating Services.
 Rio Tinto owns 42.125 % of the station along with NRG Energy Inc. (37.5%), Southern Cross GPS Pty Ltd (8.25%), Ryowa II GPS II Ltd (7.125%) and YKK GPS (Qld) Pty Ltd (4.75%).

-GPS ensures that it minimises the environmental impacts related to its operation through a range of programmes and by ensuring that waste products are recycled or treated, monitored and controlled.
+GPS ensures that it minimises the environmental impacts related to its operation through a range of programs and by ensuring that waste products are recycled or treated, monitored and controlled.

-GPS participates in the Port Curtis Integrated Monitoring Programme, a joint arrangement with other industries to monitor water quality of the Port Curtis Waterway and the Clean and Healthy Air for Gladstone programme to monitor air quality in the local region.
+GPS participates in the Port Curtis Integrated Monitoring Program, a joint arrangement with other industries to monitor water quality of the Port Curtis Waterway and the Clean and Healthy Air for Gladstone program to monitor air quality in the local region.

 GPS conducts regular environmental awareness training and encourages all employees to consider energy consumption and protection of the environment.